Filter Options

 What is the best time of the year for a Kenya safari?

-“The best time of the year for a safari in Kenya is from late June to October.
+“The best time of the year for a safari in Kenya is from June to October.
 This is the Dry season when wildlife viewing is at its best.
 Animals never stray far from water sources during this time, and the thinned-out vegetation makes spotting them even easier.
 Many people hope to see the wildebeest migration in the Masai Mara NR.
 Unfortunately, the timing of this event is not always easy to predict as it depends on the rains.
 However, the wildebeest usually move into the Masai Mara from Tanzania around August, when they cross the Mara River, and they return in late October.
-Although the Dry season is considered the best for wildlife viewing, traveling in the Wet season, from November to March, has its benefits too.
+Although the Dry season is considered the best for wildlife viewing, traveling in some of the Wet season months (November to February) can have its benefits too.
 It’s a beautiful time of the year, when everything is green and lush, and the air is free of dust.
-The parks and reserves are less busy at this time, and you might be able to take advantage of low-season specials. ”
+The parks and reserves are less busy at this time, and you might be able to take advantage of low-season specials.”

 More about the best time to visit Kenya 5